Wilmington, Ohio: History

 The town of Clinton was founded in 1810 as seat of the newly formed Clinton County; the name was changed to Wilmington in 1811.
 The village was incorporated in 1828.

-In 1833, Wilmington contained a brick courthouse, a jail, fourteen stores, two taverns, two groceries, four churches, and 100 residential houses.
+In 1833, Wilmington contained a brick courthouse, a jail, 14 stores, two taverns, two groceries, four churches, and 100 residential houses.

-Wilmington was featured in Time magazine on December 8, 1997, as a small town that is attractive to suburban families.
+Wilmington was featured in Time on December 8, 1997, as a small town that is attractive to suburban families.
 The city was also showcased in a 1995 publication titled The 100 Best Small Towns in America.

 Geography

-According to the United States Census Bureau, the city has a total area of 10.93 sqmi, of which 10.89 sqmi is land and 0.04 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 10.93 sqmi, of which 0.04 sqmi is covered by water.